 Or maybe there are certain presentations for work or videos for fun you can only access from your laptop.
 Whatever the reason, there’s no excuse to sit hunched around a smartphone or laptop screen because it’s much easier than you might expect to connect your laptop to your TV.

-We've got all the instructions and tips you need to successfully hook up one device to the other.
-Read our guide to discover everything you need to know about connecting your portable computer, phone or tablet to your TV.
+We've got the step-by-step instructions and tips that you need to successfully hook up one device to the other.
+Read our guide below to discover everything you need to know about connecting your portable computer, phone or tablet to your TV.

 How do I connect my mobile or laptop to a TV wirelessly?

-If you hate the look (and hassle) of trailing cables, it's easier and cheaper than ever to connect to your TV wirelessly.
-For example, if your flat-screen TV is a smart model with support for DLNA media streaming, then you can send movies, photos and other media files directly to it without the need for any additional hardware – just locate the right app on your TV to receive the content.
+For example, if your flat-screen TV is a smart model with support for DLNA media streaming, then you can send movies, photos and other media files directly from a smart device to it without the need for any additional hardware – just locate the right app on your TV to receive the content.

 You'll then need a suitable app for your laptop or mobile that allows you to send or stream content using DLNA.
 There are simple, relatively unsophisticated solutions such as AllCast for iOS and Android – this lets you display locally stored media as well as media hosted on another local DLNA server, or in the cloud via supported services (including Dropbox, Google Drive and Instagram).